Top 10 Insane Monster Energy Drink Facts

 2. The Girls' Profiles Are..
 Unique

 Yea yea, I browsed the "Girls" section of the Monster website.
 Purely academic!
-In any case, I don't know whether to blame the ladies or the website administrators, but come on ladies, basic grammar.
-Half your sentences have no ending punctuation, and several don't even answer what you're being asked.
+In any case, I don't know whether to blame the ladies or the website administrators, but get it together girls, use some basic grammar.
+Half their sentences have no ending punctuation, and several don't even answer what they're being asked.

 Don't believe me?
 Here are some excerpts from the Q&A section, spelling errors and all: